-Now it’s time to combine your chapters into a single master document, so that you can either work on the whole thesis at once or concentrate on individual chapters.
+Now it’s time to combine your chapters into a single thesis master document; this allows you either to work on the whole thesis at once or to concentrate on individual chapters.

 Beware: Once you have linked files to the master document, you can’t change the file’s name or the file’s location or the master document won’t be able to find it!
 I stored all my thesis files in a folder in my dropbox account – this saved me having to update backup copies every other week and meant I wasn’t moving the documents around.

-Also note: Make sure you have an up-to-date backup of the individual files, as sometimes creating the master document can go a bit wrong and you might loose a chapter or two.
+Make sure you have an up-to-date backup of the individual files, as sometimes creating the master document can go a bit wrong, and you don’t want to lose a chapter or two.